HO-COOH/SugarPP/README.md

 ## Requirements
 SugarPP uses various C++17 language features; thus, it requires a C++17 compatible compiler to use.

-**GCC 10.1 and older has [a known bug](https://stackoverflow.com/questions/64158484/ambiguous-call-after-adding-a-template-parameter-that-has-a-default-type), which causes issues on the overload resolution of ``detail::when_impl``; consider upgrading to GCC 10.2 or newer**
+~~**GCC 10.1 and older has [a known bug](https://stackoverflow.com/questions/64158484/ambiguous-call-after-adding-a-template-parameter-that-has-a-default-type), which causes issues on the overload resolution of ``detail::when_impl``; consider upgrading to GCC 10.2 or newer**~~ Nope, it is compatible with GCC 9.2 now :)

 Tested with:
-- GCC 10.2
+- GCC 10.2 & GCC 9.2
 - Clang 10.0
 - Visual Studio 16.7